BruceWind/LocalWhisperAPIService/README.md

 # LocalWhisperAPIService
 Whisper Speech Recognition API

 This is an API service built on OpenAI's Whisper speech recognition model.
-It can convert uploaded audio files (such as mp3, wav, etc.) into text.
+It can convert uploaded audio files into text.

-Features
+## Features

-• Supports uploading of various common audio formats, including mp3, wav, flac, etc.
+• Supports uploading of various common audio formats, including WAV, MP3, FLAC, OGG, M4A, WebM, AAC, WMA, AIFF, and CAF.
 • Based on the Whisper model, supports recognition of multiple languages
 • RESTful API interface, convenient for frontend integration
-• Supports batch audio file processing
-• Concurrency control and error handling
-• (Other features)
+• Health check endpoint for monitoring service status

-Tech Stack
+## Tech Stack

 • Python 3.8+
-• FastAPI or Flask Web framework
+• FastAPI Web framework
 • Whisper speech recognition model
 • (Other dependencies)

-Installation and Deployment
+## Installation and Deployment

 1. Clone the code repository
 2. (Option A) Using virtual environment: